HSF/hsf.github.io/organization/_posts/2021/2021-09-02-coordination.md

 See slides on [the agenda](https://indico.cern.ch/event/1043626).

-- Workshop planned on **September 20** to discuss with more details how to move forward in the Julia evaluation planned in PyHEP WG
+- Workshop planned on **September 20th** to discuss in more detail how to move forward in the Julia evaluation planned within the PyHEP WG following a session on Julia at the PyHEP 2021 workshop

 - Don't use developer preferences to guide choices ("small enthusiastic communities bias" of minor languages)
   - We need to concentrate on the language's features and potential